bitcoinvault/explorer/README.md

 * View transaction details, with navigation "backward" via spent transaction outputs
 * View JSON content used to generate most pages
 * Search by transaction ID, block hash/height, and address
-* Optional transaction history for addresses by querying from ElectrumX, blockchain.com, blockchair.com, or blockcypher.com
+* Optional transaction history for addresses by querying from ElectrumX
 * Mempool summary, with fee, size, and age breakdowns
-* RPC command browser and terminal

 # Getting started